jromainkrupa/jeanro/_posts/2021-07-26-rails-tailwind-setup-with-webpack.markdown

 ```

-you can create the tailwind configuration file with the command
+You can create the tailwind configuration file with the command.

 ```
 $ npx tailwindcss init